The Rich and the Poor

 C. PERSONAL APPLICATION

-During a Mayor’s Prayer Breakfast in Anchorage, my now good friend Mayor Dan Sullivan thanked the various churches for stepping up and opening shelters for the poor.
+During a mayor’s prayer breakfast in Anchorage, my now good friend Mayor Dan Sullivan thanked the various churches for stepping up and opening shelters for the poor.
 In doing so, he underscored what I am saying here.
 It was a beautiful illustration of what believers will do when called on by governmental leaders to be faithful to their responsibilities.
-What the church can accomplish in aiding the poor is more efficacious than what government can possibly do!
-To the converse of this wonderful Alaskan illustration is a biblically naive government that believes in economic equality and attempts to achieve it by taking from the rich and giving to the poor and by unjustly taxing the rich at a higher percentage of income and creating “entitlements” for the poor.
+What the church can accomplish in aiding the poor is more efficacious than what the government can possibly do!
+The converse to this wonderful Alaskan illustration is a biblically naive government that believes in economic equality and attempts to achieve it by faulty actions: 1) taking from the rich and giving to the poor, 2) unjustly taxing the rich at a higher percentage of income, and 3) creating “entitlements” for the poor.
 God, as we have seen, does not sanction such behavior, nor does it work.

 “Economic equality” is a myth that is unsustainable and always thwarted by its own unintended consequences.